M-bilal123/-Colab-Optimized-CNN-with-ImageDataGenerator-for-Horses-or-Humans-Dataset-/README.md

 with images resized to 300x300 and incorporating convolution and max pooling layers to enhance feature extraction.
 While the model demonstrates strong performance on individual horse or human images, it exhibits a slight decrease in accuracy when presented with images combining both humans and horses.
+IMPORTANT NOTE: This notebook is designed to run as a Colab.
+Running it on your local machine might result in some of the code blocks throwing errors.